ad-freiburg/ad-blog/content/post/project-nilm.md

 </li>
 <li>Since NILM can detect which machines consumes the most energy, the end users can know not to use these appliances when electricity is either costly or has a high carbon footprint.
 </li>
-<li>Peak demand is the highest amount of energy used during a 15-to-30-minute period during the month.
-This peak demand determines the rate at which the end users are charged for the electricity they consume.
+<li>Peak demand is the highest amount of energy used during a 15-minute period during the month.
+This peak demand determines the rate at which the end users (who consume more than 100 MWh a year) are charged for the electricity they consume.
 With the help of NILM, industries can identify when they are using the most power each day, along with which machines they are using at that time.
 This information can help industries to find ways to reduce their peak demand.
 </li>
 </ul>
 </div>
 <div id ="div4">
 <h2>4.
 Motivation</h2><br>

 <p>In transition to a renewable energy system, many objects with high connection powers as for example electric vehicles, PV systems and heat pumps are installed to the low voltage electrical grids.
 With increasing number of such participant in the grid, it becomes a more complex task to keep the grid stable.
-In Germany these devices have to be registered in big databases and hence are theoretically known to the grid operator but in reality, the knowledge of grid operators is often incomplete.
+In Germany these devices have to be registered in big databases<a href=#ref8><sup>[8]</sup></a> and hence are theoretically known to the grid operator but in reality, the knowledge of grid operators is often incomplete.
 Besides, electric vehicles are moved when used and may change the grid connection point.
 Energy monitoring is a necessary solution for energy management that allows acquiring appliance specific energy consumption statistics that could further be used to conceive load scheduling strategies for optimal energy usage.
 In this project we detect electric vehicles from synthetic data and show the suitability of the used algorithms for this task.
-<p>When the energy consumed is above 10000 kWh per year, the smart meter data will be transferred at a 15-minute rate.
-Since most non-residential places consume more than 10000kWh per year, it makes sense to test the performance of these algorithms at a sample rate of 15 minutes per sample.
-However, most of the existing research done by the scientific community in the field of NILM is done at a higher sample rate i.e., lower than 2 minutes per sample.
+<p>When the energy consumed is above 10000 kWh per year<a href=#ref7><sup>[7]</sup></a>, the smart meter data will be transferred at a 15-minute rate.
+Since the grid operators recive the smart meter data at a 15-minute rate, it makes sense to test the performance of NILM algorithms at a sample rate of 15 minutes.
+However, most of the existing research done by the scientific community in the field of NILM is done at a higher sample rate i.e., lower than 2 minutes.
 It would be useful to see how well these algorithms perform at this sample rate (15 minutes) and check how the lower sample rate affects the performance of the algorithm.
 </div>
 <div id ="div5">
 <h2>5.
 Overview</h2><br>